nerf-franklin/meal-planning-slack-app/README.md

 # meal-planning-slack-app

-Nutrition and meal planning Slack App, writting in Python using Slack Bolt framework.
+Nutrition and meal planning Slack App, written in Python using Slack Bolt framework.